Hong Kong: Procedural Issues

 - where the Commission has been unsuccessful in obtaining documents and suspects there has been non-compliance with its earlier requests.

-Failure to comply with the investigation without a reasonable excuse is a criminal offence which may lead to a fine or imprisonment for up to one year.
-If an undertaking destroys documents (section 53), obstructs a search (section 54) or provides false or misleading information (section 55), stricter criminal penalties including increased fines and imprisonment for up to two years are possible.
+Failure to comply with the investigation without a reasonable excuse is a criminal offence that may lead to a fine or imprisonment for up to one year.
+If an undertaking destroys documents (section 53), obstructs a search (section 54) or provides false or misleading information (section 55), stricter criminal penalties, including increased fines and imprisonment for up to two years, are possible.